JohanCodinha/JohanCodinha.github.io/_posts/2016-03-24-Day8@GeneralAssembly.md

 ---
 @Ga_Melbourne by *Johan Codinha*.

-## :globe_with_meridians: Adventure Time Thursday.
+## :globe_with_meridians: Adventure time Thursday.

-Today we talked about responsive design and how it simplify ours life as designer and programer.
+Today we talked about responsive design and how it simplify our life as designer and programmer.
 How ?
 By having one design that will adapt to the width of the user's screen and will reorganize elements to fit the page.
-But let's not forget that users browsing your site on mobile will look for different information and services than users browsing on desktop.
-For exemple if I'm browsing a restaurant website on mobile the first things I want to see are opening time, adresse and a phone number.
-Now if I'm browsing on desktop I'm looking for a more visual experience, a sneak peek of the vibe the place as to offer.
+But let's not forget that users browsing your site on mobile will look for different information and services than users browsing on a desktop.
+For example, if I'm checking out a restaurant website from my mobile, the first things I want to see are opening time, address and a phone number.
+Now if I'm browsing on a desktop I'm looking for a more visual experience, an overview of the vibes the place as to offer.
+So it's not enough to squeeze everything into a single column because different browsing devices introduce different users expectations.

 ![contentFlow](/contentWater.jpg)